sportivapp/backend-core/README.md

     PORT=5100

     # Token to sign JWT and compare with
+    # Do not change these token unless necessary
     ACCESS_TOKEN_SECRET='49252C05ACC5A15288A0C42D61A38C399343B8D19942B8AF58BEABBC93E9511B'

     # Change this to the folder where it stores the static files
+    # It is used to store all files uploaded by the user (profile pic, license, etc)
+    # Create your own directory and provide the directory to this environment variable
     TEMP_DIRECTORY='/opt/emtiv-backend/temp'

     # Token to encrypt forget password email
+    # Do not change these token unless necessary
     FORGET_SECRET='ajksbddhjadbhkadsbhkasdbhkasdsbkasdbhklabklasdbjkasdbjkasdbjkasdbkladsbjk'

     # Slack Webhook to log Errors